Apprenticeships

 In your first year at GET you will work 37 hours, 7.45am – 4pm with an early finish on a Friday (1.45pm)

-There is no weekend working except where overtime is offered.
+There is no weekend working except where overtime is offered and we do not run a night shift at TBS

 What is the salary?